cg-2611/imdb-scraper/README.md

 # IMDb Web Scraper

-This is a web scraper that extracts information about movies and tv shows from pages on [IMDb](https://www.imdb.com/).
+This is a multithreaded web scraper that extracts information about movies and tv shows from pages on [IMDb](https://www.imdb.com/).
 Multithreading is used to search through multiple sections concurrently and improve the search time.
 It can be used to collect films that meet the user's search criteria.

 `main.py` is a program that can be run to output the scraping results in a table and `scraper.py` contains the classes used to perform the web scraping.